Conductors & Piano

 Born in 1960, George Benjamin began composing at the age of seven.
 In 1976 he entered the Paris Conservatoire to study with Messiaen, after which he worked with Alexander Goehr at King’s College, Cambridge.

-Since 2001 George has been the Henry Purcell Professor of Composition at King‘s College, London and was made a Fellow of the College in 2017.
-George was made a Commandeur de l’Ordre des Arts et des Lettres in 2015 and was knighted in the 2017 Birthday Honours.
+Since 2001 Benjamin has been the Henry Purcell Professor of Composition at King‘s College, London and was made a Fellow of the College in 2017.
+Benjamin was made a Commandeur de l’Ordre des Arts et des Lettres in 2015 and was knighted in the 2017 Birthday Honours.

 His works are published by Faber Music and are recorded on Nimbus Records.

-Internationally renowned as an opera and concert conductor of distinction, Harry Bicket is especially noted for his interpretation of baroque and classical repertoire and in 2007 became Artistic Director of The English Concert, one of the UK’s finest period orchestras.
-He became Chief Conductor of Santa Fe Opera in 2013 and from 2018 assumes the Music Directorship.
-Productions at Santa Fe in recent seasons have included Fidelio, La Finta Giardiniera, Romeo et Juliette, Alcina and Candide.
+Internationally renowned as an opera and concert conductor of distinction, Harry Bicket is especially noted for his interpretation of baroque and classical repertoire and since 2007 has been Artistic Director of The English Concert, one of Europe’s finest period orchestras.
+In 2013, following regular guest appearances for Santa Fe Opera, he became their Chief Conductor and in 2018 assumed the Music Directorship.
+Since taking up his position, he has conducted Cosi fan tutte, Fidelio, La Finta Giardiniera, Romeo et Juliette, Alcina and Candide.
+In the 2019 season, he also performed Strauss’ Four Last Songs with Renee Fleming.
 Born in Liverpool, he studied at the Royal College of Music and Oxford University.

 French-born Alexandre Bloch assumed the position of Music Director of Orchestre National de Lille at the start of the 2016/17 season and has been Principal Guest Conductor of Düsseldorfer Symphoniker since September 2015.
 Admired for his musicality, enthusiasm and energy, his First Prize at the 2012 Donatella Flick LSO Conducting Competition attracted international attention and brought him the opportunity to serve as Assistant Conductor of the London Symphony Orchestra.